junekimdev/boilerplate-react-redux-app/README.md

    > const sagas: any[] = [requestSaga, existingActionSaga, myNewActionSaga];
    > ```

-#### Appending to the existing files
+#### Appending Actions to an Existing File

 1. Create new actions in `myNewAction.ts` by using `codegen-action.js`

+   Appending actions require the same filename which exists already in each folder

    > ```shell
-   > # action names should be in arguments (e.g. action1, action2, action3, moreActions)
-   > node codegen-action.js --name=myNewAction action1 action2 action3 moreActions --all
+   > node codegen-action.js --name=myNewAction action1 action2 action3 moreActions
    > ```

 ## Authors